What are interest rates and what is the difference between nominal and real interest rates?

-The nominal rate of interest is the rate that is agreed and paid.
+The nominal rate of interest is the rate that is actually agreed and paid.
 For example, it’s the rate homeowners pay on their mortgage or the return savers receive on their deposits.
 Borrowers pay the nominal rate and savers receive it.

-A saver who deposits €1,000 in an account for one year may get a nominal rate of interest of 2.5%, and thus receive €1,025 in a year’s time.
+A saver who deposits €1,000 in an account for one year may get a nominal rate of interest of 2.5%, and so receive €1,025 in a year’s time.
 However, if prices increase by 3%, he or she will need €1,030 to purchase the same goods or services that, one year earlier, would have cost €1,000.
 This means that the real return will actually have been -0.5%.
 This is the real interest rate, and it is calculated by subtracting the rate of inflation (3%) from the nominal interest rate (2.5%).

-Nominal and real interest rates on short-term bank deposits in euro area countries
+Development of nominal and real interest rates in the euro area

-Source: Eurostat, ECB, NCBs, ECB estimates
+Notes: percentages - Source: Eurostat, ECB, NCBs, ECB estimates